3 Easy Ways to Style a Console Table

 Step 2: Bring in symmetry and color with like lamps on either side.
 I personally like my lamp shades to hit somewhere around 2/3 of the way up the mirror.

 Step 3: Add interest by bringing in a collection of various sized pieces.
-Here, I have used temple jars of varying sizes and I think they finish off the look nicely.
+Here, I have used found frosted glass vases of varying sizes and I think they finish off the look nicely.

 Step 1: Select a piece of art to anchor the sideboard.
 Keep in mind that the center of the artwork should hit around 58″ off of the ground.
 I like to see the bottom of the art fall between 6-8″ from the top of the sideboard.
 This will give you an idea of the general size artwork you should select.